Alexander Jannaeus: Death

-For the last three years of his life, Alexander Jannaeus suffered from the combined effects of alcoholism and quartan ague (malaria).
+For the last three years of his life, Alexander Jannaeus suffered from the combined effects of heavy drinking and quartan ague (malaria).

 After a reign of 27 years, he died c.
 76 BCE at the age of fifty-one, during the siege of Ragaba.

 In Josephus's "Antiquities," he presents an account that differs from his earlier "War" and Syncellus's accounts.
 According to Josephus, Jannaeus fell fatally ill on the battlefield at Ragaba, with his wife Salome Alexandra present.
 Jannaeus instructed her to hide his death until she captured Ragaba and to subsequently share power with the Pharisees.
 He also requested that she allow the Pharisees to abuse his corpse, believing they would then give him an honorable burial, despite this request violating Deuteronomy 21:22-23.
 This request is interpreted as Jannaeus seeking atonement for previously violating this commandment by abusing the bodies of crucified Pharisees.
 Kenneth Atkinson writes that Josephus's style and wording suggest Jannaeus died in Jerusalem and never reached Ragaba.
-Josephus may have concealed this fact to hide the undignified nature of this death.
+In his view, Josephus may have concealed this fact to hide the undignified nature of this death.

 Alexander's reign ended with a significant political decision, naming his wife as successor and granting her the authority to appoint the next high priest.

+The tomb of Alexander Jannaeus was located in Jerusalem, north of the Temple Mount, within the area enclosed by the Third Wall.
+According to Josephus, fighting between the Romans under Titus and the rebel faction led by John of Gischala occurred near his memorials during the siege of Jerusalem in 70 CE.

+Historiography

+Jannaeus's reign, and the campaigns by which he expanded Judea's borders, benefited from an unusually favourable set of circumstances.
+By the late 2nd century BCE, the Seleucid Empire had been weakened by dynastic conflict, many Hellenistic cities in the region had gained substantial autonomy, and several local rulers had carved out small independent polities of their own.
+Roman intervention, meanwhile, remained limited.
+Menahem Stern considered this political environment a major factor in allowing the Hasmonean kingdom to reach its greatest territorial extent under Jannaeus.

+Kasher has argued that Josephus's account of Jannaeus's wars against the Hellenistic cities was distorted by his reliance on hostile, tendentious sources.
+In Kasher's reconstruction, these conflicts stemmed from long-standing mutual hostility rather than an arbitrary policy of "imperialist" expansion.
+He contends that Josephus downplayed motives such as the biblical ideal of reclaiming the land and suppressing polytheistic cults, the Hellenistic cities' role in anti-Jewish persecution dating back to Antiochus IV, and their ongoing pressure on Jewish communities.
+Stern similarly argued that Josephus's sources for this period omit important political context, pointing in particular to Nicolaus of Damascus (Herod's court historian, of Syrian-Greek background), whom he believed sought to minimize Jannaeus's own achievements.